 Refunding and waiving of planning and building fees

-The 'refunding and waiving of planning and building fees' policy (PDF, 74KB) provides for the partial waiver of planning fees for places of cultural heritage significance listed on the heritage list or located within a heritage area.
+Local Planning Policy 1.2 Refunding and Waiving of Planning Fees (PDF, 74KB) provides for the partial waiver of planning fees for places of cultural heritage significance listed on the heritage list or located within a heritage area.

 Development application requirements for heritage listed places

 When a place is listed on the heritage list or located in a heritage area development approval is generally required for most works.
-Minor works that do not require development approval are identified in Local Planning Policy 1.8 Development approval exemptions.
-In some cases where development approval is required when it normally may not be the city will waiver the planning application fee in accordance with Local Planning Policy 1.2 Refunding and waiving planning fees.
+Minor works that do not require development approval are identified in Local Planning Policy 1.8 Development Approval Exemptions (PDF, 49KB).
+In some cases where development approval is required when it normally may not be the city will waiver the planning application fee in accordance with Local Planning Policy 1.2 Refunding and Waiving Planning Fees.

-Property owners are also advised to contact the city’s planning department to determine whether any proposed works require development approval.
+Property owners are also advised to contact the city’s Planning Services to determine whether any proposed works require development approval.

 Thematic History and Framework

 The City of Subiaco Thematic History examines Subiaco's growth from pre-history up to the present day (2014).
 Its purpose is to provide a broad overview of the evolution of Subiaco in order to identify turning points in its history, the main periods of its development, and key stories, themes and influential factors that have shaped the city's distinctive visual and physical character.
 This history is crucial to producing a Thematic Framework by which the cultural heritage significance of places in Subiaco can be recognised and, as a result, represented on the Local Government Inventory.